Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 * This page will have one **Add Category** button on the top of the page.
 * All the categories are shown there with one Edit and one Delete button with every category.
 * The edit button will take the admin to the Edit Category page which have category option and 2 buttons, cancel and edit category.
 When admin click edit category button display the message **Category Successfully Updated** remains in Add Category page.
 When admin click cancel button back to **Manage Category** page.
-* The Delete button delets the Category the Admin remains on the **Manage Category** page.
+* The Delete button deletes the Category the Admin remains on the **Manage Category** page.

 **Logout**